 Girl Scouts’ advocacy efforts help inform and educate policymakers about issues that directly affect girls or the rights of the Girl Scout organization.
 These efforts include motivating community involvement, influencing GSUSA’s practices and governmental policies at the federal, state, and local levels, and ensuring the fair enforcement and implementation of laws that have an impact on all girls and on Girl Scouting.
 However, Girl Scouts does not endorse or align itself with political parties or candidates for political office.

-As a not-for-profit organization, Girl Scouts may take action only on legislation that directly affects the rights, responsibilities, and purposes of Girl Scouts of the USA.
-In their capacities as Girl Scouts, individual members may not take action on legislation or participate in any political activity that supports or opposes a candidate for public office.
-Also prohibited are such activities as conducting a flag ceremony at a political rally or appearing in such a manner as to be clearly identified as a Girl Scout in an advertisement for a political candidate or issue.
-However, activities that are designed specifically to be informative and do not advocate a position or candidate are permitted.
+As a non-profit organization, Girl Scouts may take action only on legislation that directly affects the rights, responsibilities, and purposes of Girl Scouts of the USA.
 We encourage Girl Scouts to actively promote participating in the democratic process, but not to advocate for a position or a candidate.

 Fundraising for Other Organizations

 All monies raised in the name of Girl Scouting must be used for that purpose.
 When people give money to those identifying themselves as Girl Scouts, they assume they are helping provide Girl Scouting to girls in their community.
 It would be misleading and a breach of the public trust to use the Girl Scout name to raise money for another purpose, no matter how noble.
 (Very rarely, GSUSA will allow girls to raise money to support natural disaster relief efforts.)